vaibhavgarg2004/E-commerce-Chat-Assistant/README.md

   - **Small Talk** support for casual, friendly interaction
 - Uses **Semantic Routing** to identify user intent intelligently
 - Fast and accurate responses powered by **LLaMA-3.3 via GROQ API**
-- Real-time product listing from database without needing a backend server
+- Real-time product listing from a live SQLite database (no backend server required)
 - Modular and well-structured codebase for quick customization and scaling

 ---